mbhosseini70/RL-PolicyOpt-Implementations/README.md

 - **`main.py`**: The main script to run the entire codebase.

 ## Usage

-To run the project, execute the main.py script.
+To run the project, execute the `main.py` script.
 This will initiate the training and evaluation process using the specified optimization methods.

 ## Results

-In the report file, we compares the results obtained from different optimization methods, providing insights into their performance and efficiency in solving the LunarLanderContinuous task.
+The report (The PDF file) compares the results obtained from different optimization methods, providing insights into their performance and efficiency in solving the LunarLanderContinuous task.